noahschumacher/smunch-user-food-analysis/README.md

   - Solution to bias present in the ratings.
   - Target value is now # of times ordered / # of times offered
   - Feature matrix are the ingredients the user has encountered.
-  - MSE is 8-12% lower than the guessing the average frequency of order.
-  - Each user has their own model (each user has different preferences)
+  - Each user has their own model (each user has different ingredient preferences)

-#### Recommender:
+  - How it works:
+    1. Present put x number of meals into user model.
+    2. Assign meal to user with largest target value.
+    3. Repeat for all users.
+    4. Take # of users assigned each meal and divide by total # os users in model.
+    5. Output: is the % of customer base who will order each meal.
+  - Performance:
+    1. When given four meal options model predicts customer % breakdown for each meal within 8%
+    2. Baseline for four meal options is simply 25% for each meal.
+    3. Model performs 20% better than baseline.

+#### Recommender (not focus of this project!!):
   - Simple recommender systems uses NMF.
+  - Performance is poor currently.
   - Hidden user topics show insights into meal groups.